mhergoorgenian/YouTubeMusicTelegramBot/README.md

-YouTube Music Telegram Bot
+# YouTube Music Telegram Bot

 A Telegram bot that allows users to search for songs on YouTube Music and download them as MP3 files.

-Usage
+## Usage

-Install the required dependencies:
+1. Install the required dependencies:

-youtube_dl
+   - youtube_dl
-telebot
+   - telebot
-ytmusicapi
+   - ytmusicapi

-Obtain a Telegram bot token from BotFather.
+2. Obtain a Telegram bot token from BotFather.

-Replace 'YOUR_BOT_TOKEN' in the code with your actual bot token.
+3. Replace `'YOUR_BOT_TOKEN'` in the code with your actual bot token.

-Start the bot script.
+4. Start the bot script.

-Open a conversation with the bot on Telegram.
+5. Open a conversation with the bot on Telegram.

-Send the name of a song to the bot.
+6. Send the name of a song to the bot.

-The bot will search for the song on YouTube Music.
+7. The bot will search for the song on YouTube Music.

-If a matching result is found, the bot will reply with the song as an MP3 audio file.
+8. If a matching result is found, the bot will reply with the song as an MP3 audio file.

-Configuration
+## Configuration

 No additional configuration is required for this project.

-Contributing
+## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to submit a pull request or open an issue.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Credits
+## Credits

-youtube_dl - Python library for downloading YouTube videos telebot - Python library for building Telegram bots ytmusicapi - Python library for interacting with the YouTube Music API
+- [youtube_dl](https://github.com/ytdl-org/youtube-dl) - Python library for downloading YouTube videos
+- [telebot](https://github.com/eternnoir/pyTelegramBotAPI) - Python library for building Telegram bots
+- [ytmusicapi](https://github.com/sigma67/ytmusicapi) - Python library for interacting with the YouTube Music API

-Acknowledgements
+## Acknowledgements

 Special thanks to BotFather for providing the Telegram bot platform.